Little Europe: Five Micro-Countries

 There is no doubt: This is the richest and grandest church on earth.
 To call it vast is like calling Einstein smart.
 Plaques on the floor show you where other, smaller churches would end if they were placed inside.
 The ornamental cherubs would dwarf a large man.
 Birds roost inside, and thousands of people wander about, heads craned heavenward, hardly noticing each other.
 Don’t miss Michelangelo’s Pietà (behind bulletproof glass) to the right of the entrance.
 Bernini’s altar work and twisting, towering canopy are brilliant.

-The four miles of displays in this immense museum — from ancient statues to Christian frescoes to modern paintings — culminate in the Raphael Rooms and Michelangelo’s glorious Sistine Chapel.
+The four miles of displays in these immense museums — from ancient statues to Christian frescoes to modern paintings — culminate in the Raphael Rooms and Michelangelo’s glorious Sistine Chapel.
 This is one of Europe’s top three or four houses of art.
 It can be exhausting, so plan your visit carefully, focusing on a few themes.
-Allow two hours for a quick visit, three or four hours for enough time to enjoy it.&
+Allow two hours for a quick visit, three or four hours for enough time to enjoy it.

 Bypass the long ticket lines by reserving an entry time online.
 It’s easy: You choose your day and time, they email you a confirmation immediately, and you print out the voucher.